Keywords are single words or phrases that determine who your ad will be served to.

 The maximum keyword length is 4096 characters (including negative keywords, spaces, and Yandex.Direct operators).
 The number of keywords per group cannot exceed 200.
 Each keyword can contain a maximum of 7 words.

-Keywords are applied to the entire ad group for three hours.
+Additions or changes to keywords are implemented within 3 hours.
 To add keywords for a separate ad, create a new group for the ad.

 If keywords overlap (a keyword contains one of the other keywords), negative keywords are added automatically.
 This prevents keywords from competing with each other when selecting an ad to show.